Raj Vardhman is a tech expert and the Chief Tech Strategist at TechJury.net, where he leads the rese... | See full bio

 Tumblr user statistics show that the domestic user growth has taken a significant fall in the last few years, going from 32.8% in 2014 down to an estimated 4.1% in 2020.

-33. Mobile US users spent an average of 115.8 minutes on Tumblr app.
+32. Mobile US users spent an average of 115.8 minutes on Tumblr app monthly.

 For comparison, an average Facebook app user spent 819.6 minutes using the app in the same time period, while Instagram mobile users spent 214 minutes using its app.

-34. Mobile Tumblr US users spend an average of 4.04 minutes on Tumblr app.
+33. Mobile Tumblr US users spend an average of 4.04 minutes per session on the app.

 An average session for an average Tumblr user from the US lasted 4.04 minutes in September of 2019.
-Once again, we can notice a decline in minutes spent on the app, as in May, 2018 this number was 5.2 when Tumblr was able to exceed Facebook’s averages.
+Once again, we can notice a decline in minutes spent on the app, as in May 2018, this number was 5.2 when Tumblr exceeded Facebook’s averages.

-Facebook is now slightly ahead of Tumblr when it comes to mobile visit length, with an average of 4.82 minutes spent in the app per visit.
+Facebook is now slightly ahead of Tumblr regarding mobile visit length, with an average of 4.82 minutes spent in the app per visit.

 The reach that Tumblr has among mobile users in the US is 12.7%.
 Even though this number seems high, it is nothing compared to its rivals, some of which have more than 50% reach in the same category.
 Facebook is, once again, at the top of the list, with a reach of 90.6% among the US mobile users.